Travel guide

 French / Italian Alps EU: included but with limits Europe eSIM for generous use

-Swiss / Austrian Alps Switzerland outside the EU Switzerland or extensive Europe eSIM
+Swiss / Austrian Alps Switzerland outside the EU Switzerland or broad Europe eSIM

 Safety and mountain apps

 In the snow, your phone isn't just for photos: it's a safety tool.
-Being connected allows you to alert if a companion gets separated from the group, check snow and avalanche reports, and share your real-time location.
-That's why it's good for the eSIM to have good coverage and for you to have enough battery for the whole day.
+Being connected allows you to alert if a companion separates from the group, check snow and avalanche reports, and share your location in real time.
+That's why it's convenient for the eSIM to have good coverage and for you to have battery for the whole day.

 Tips for your ski day

-Here’s the essential summary so your day on the slopes doesn’t end with a dead phone or a bill surprise.
-Prepare everything the night before: charge your phone to 100%, your power bank too, and download the offline map of the resort.
-Activate low power mode first thing in the morning and keep your phone in your jacket's inner pocket.
+I'll summarize the essentials so that a day on the slopes doesn't end with a dead phone or a bill surprise.
+Prepare everything the night before: charge your phone to 100%, the external battery too, and download the offline map of the resort.
+Activate low power mode first thing in the morning and carry your phone in the inside pocket of your jacket.

-Before the trip, check that your phone is eSIM compatible (almost all recent ones are), install the plan using your home Wi-Fi, and leave it ready to activate upon arrival.
-With the eSIM prepared beforehand, your only job at the destination will be to activate it with a tap and enjoy the snow, connected and without roaming.
+Before your trip, check that your phone is eSIM compatible (almost all recent ones are) and follow these steps to install the eSIM using your home Wi-Fi, not in the resort parking lot with the group waiting.
+Have it ready to activate upon arrival.
+With your eSIM prepared in advance, your only job at your destination will be to activate it with a tap and enjoy the snow connected and without roaming.

 Is there coverage on the ski slopes?

-In the large resorts of the Alps, Pyrenees, and Andorra, yes, with 4G in main areas, lifts, and primary slopes.
-The signal drops in enclosed valleys, off-piste areas, and behind ridges.
-Download the resort's offline map in case you lose coverage in some sections.
+In the major resorts of the Alps, Pyrenees, and Andorra, yes, with 4G in villages, lifts, and main slopes.
+The signal drops in enclosed valleys, off-piste, and behind ridges.
+Download an offline map of the resort in case you lose coverage in some areas.

-No. The eSIM is a chip integrated into the phone and is not affected by cold.
-What does suffer is the battery: it performs worse below freezing, and the phone may turn off even if it shows charge.
-Keep your phone in your jacket's inner pocket to keep it warm.
+No. The eSIM is a chip integrated into your phone and is not affected by the cold.
+What does suffer is the battery: it performs worse below freezing, and your phone can turn off even if it shows charge.
+Keep your phone in your inner jacket pocket to keep it warm.

 Do I need an eSIM to ski in Andorra?